frontenddogma/web-development-glossary/manuscript/c.md

 Camel case
 : The practice of writing phrases such that each word or abbreviation in the middle of the phrase begins with a capital letter, with no intervening spaces or punctuation.
 Common examples include “iPhone” and “eBay.”
 Camel case is also sometimes used in online usernames such as “johnSmith.”
 In programming, camel case is often used for variable names.&nbsp;[†](#w-camel-case)

+Candidate Recommendation
+: The specification-testing phase of a World Wide Web Consortium (W3C) specification (also known as a recommendation).

 Canonical equivalence
 : The assuming of code point sequences to have the same appearance and meaning when printed or displayed.&nbsp;[†](#w-unicode-equivalence)